Pete Davidson Says It Felt Like ‘A Joke’ When He Landed ‘SNL’ Gig At Age 20

-Pete Davidson says he thought it was “a joke” when he was first cast on Saturday Night Live at age 20.
+Pete Davidson said he thought it was “a joke” when he was first cast on Saturday Night Live at age 20.

-In a new interview with CBS Sunday Morning, the 26-year-old comedian opened up about how landing the high-profile gig on the NBC late-night sketch comedy show changed his life—despite the fact that he didn’t even realize it was still on the air at the time.
+In a new interview with CBS Sunday Morning, the 26-year-old comedian opened up about how landing the high-profile gig on the NBC late-night sketch comedy show changed his life — despite the fact that he didn’t even realize it was still on the air at the time.

 In the interview, Davidson pointed out that when you’re a teen you’re not watching political shows at midnight, so he had no idea that SNL was still a thing.
 But after he was cast on the show that once featured future comedy stars Eddie Murphy, Adam Sandler, Tina Fey, and more, his comedy career took off.